Robert H. Widmer

+Early life

 Born in Hawthorne, New Jersey, Widmer earned degrees from Rensselaer Polytechnic Institute and the California Institute of Technology.

+Career

+Convair

 He began his career working for the California division of Convair, initially as a designer of marine aircraft.
 He eventually joined the company's main branch in Fort Worth, Texas, where he notably designed the Convair B-58 Hustler which was the first United States Air Force's bomber capable of Mach 2.

+General Dynamics

 He went on to lead the design teams for the General Dynamics F-111 Aardvark and the General Dynamics F-16 Fighting Falcon.
 In 1983 he was awarded the Reed Aeronautics Award by the American Institute of Aeronautics and Astronautics.
 The award credited him with leading the design of four major Air Force aircraft, the B-36, B-58, F-111, and F-16, and for "pioneering the eras of supersonic cruise and fly-by-wire computerized flight control".
 In 1962, he was awarded the Spirit of St. Louis Medal by the American Society of Mechanical Engineers for his work on the B-58.
 In 2007, he was inducted into the Rensselaer Alumni Hall of Fame.

+Personal life

 Widmer died in Fort Worth, Texas in 2011 at the age of 95.